1. Human capital

 6. Strong business-support institutions

-In Kielce there is a strong business support environment, represented by:
+There is a strong entrepreneurship support environment in Kielce, represented by:

-Pride of the city, Kielce Trade Fairs, has been contributing the dynamic economic development of the whole region.
-It is undoubtedly one of the most important points on the economic map of Kielce.
-As the second in Central and Eastern Europe exhibition organizer, has a reputable and stable opinion on the European market.
-Trade Fair's partner, the Chamber of Commerce and the Service Cluster "Grono Targowe Kielce", gathers institutions, associations and organizations related to business - mainly of the exhibition sector, printing industry, hotel and gastronomy, transport and training, and also in the fields of culture, sports and promotion.
+Pride of the city, Targi Kielce S.A.
+(Kielce Trade Fairs) for years have contributed to the dynamic economic development of the entire region.
+Targi Kielce S.A. is undoubtedly one of the most important points on the economic map of Kielce.
+As the second exhibition organizer in Central and Eastern Europe, it enjoys a reputable and stable opinion on the European market.
+The fair is partnered by the Chamber of Commerce and the Service Cluster "Grono Targowe Kielce", including institutions, associations and organizations related to business - mainly in the sector of exhibition, printing, hotel, catering, transport and training services, as well as those operating in the sphere of culture, sport and promotion.

 7. Investment offers